alexcarpenter/alexcarpenter.me/src/content/pages/notes.md

 ---

 2024-01-20
+: 9:07 AM - [Little man](/micah) is on the move now.
+Loves crawling to the door to play with [Frankies](/frankie) bell that she rings to go outside.
 : 8:21 AM - Keep coming across nice fonts and they all end up being from [pangrampangram.com](https://pangrampangram.com)

 2024-01-18